MicrosoftDocs/customer-insights/topics/preview/user-consent-storage.md

 ## Deleting cookies

-Your customers can manually delete cookies and local storage keys at any time through their browser's settings.
+Your customers can manually delete cookies and local storage keys at any time through their browsers' settings.